dapplets/dapplet-docs/docs/ex05-wallet.md

 },
 ```

-The other two states are when the button is waiting for a transaction to be approved or mined.
+The other two states PENDING` and `MINING`, are for when the button is waiting for a transaction to be approved or mined.
-Let's add `PENDING` and `MINING` states.
 These states are intermediate and the button has to be disabled,
 thats why they have no `exec` functions and the `loading` perameter is `true`.
-The last one shows the loader instead of the picture on the button and makes it disabled.
+The last one disables the button and shows the loader instead of the picture on it.

 ```typescript
 PENDING: {